ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-16-TensorFlowOverView.md

    Tensorflow
 ---
 ## Hello World
 Tensorflow progress day to day.
-In the first case I try to understand is MXNT image classification.
+In the first case I try to understand is MNIST image classification.

 ####
 ```python